 Although we specialize in athletic massage, many people, including athletes, come to our massage practice complaining of lower back pains.
 Indeed, it is estimated that 80% of people suffer from lower back pain at some point in their life .
-The majority of these sufferers are between 30 and 59 years old, in their prime, which makes this condition that much more problematic.
+The majority of these sufferers are between 30 and 59 years old.
 There are various kinds of back aches, as well as various causes for these aches; for most of them, massage therapy, exercise, and posture modifications are the most efficient way to get relief.

 - 1. Various types of lower back pain.

 Lumbagos, chronic lower back pain and emergencies are 3 categories in which lower back pains can be classified .

 - Acute lower back pain.

 Acute lower back pain, or lumbago, is a sudden, intense pain of the lumbar region.
 Its intensity makes it impossible to move for several days; however, the pain then recedes completely and there is no residual pain or loss of movement after that episode.
 A lower back pain is considered acute if it lasts less than 3 months.

 Chronic lower back pain is a low intensity pain that lasts more than 3 months .
 It can increase with some movements or positions, and usually decreases with rest.
 Chronic lower back pain often appears after several episodes of lumbagos !
 This is why after a first episode of back pain, immediate preventive action should be taken (see the paragraph “Chronic pain and prevention of recurrence”).